mybasementcloud/R8x-export-import-api-scripts/devops.dev/LIMITATIONS_and_CAVEATS.md

 The author is currently utilizing R81.10 with API version 1.8 and these limitations and caveats are based on current experience on this level of implementation for the R8X API.

-Currently, R81.10 JHF 9 GA Take is implemented for testing
+Currently, R81.10 JHF 38 OT Take is implemented for testing

 In some cases,